 The 'Dressage Position' Stock Saddle

 Designed with help from a top dressage rider, the HP Swinging Fender Australian Stock Saddle is the ONLY one for sale in the UK that will automatically put you in the correct Ear/Shoulder/Hip/Heel position for balanced riding.
-All other Australian Stock Saddles have the stirrup bar placements too far forwards making the correct position difficult, if not impossible.

 They keep you MUCH safer and more secure in the saddle!